 By Steve Wilson

-It’s the Depression, folks are desperate.
-What’s always been as good as currency in hard times?
-Cigarettes, cartons of them.
 One night, JR is walking the lonely halls and warehouses of the plant.
-The regular night shift man has taken ill.
+The regular night shift man had taken ill.
 He spots a man in the warehouse…he’s pushing boxes of smokes out a window to another man waiting outside.
 JR hollers at them, the man turns and charges at JR. JR does his job while the accomplice flees into the night.
 In the aftermath, JR finds a scummy scatter-gun leaning against the exterior wall of the warehouse.

-JR had some kids, who had their own kids, and one of his granddaughters had me.
+JR had some kids.
+They had their own kids and one of his granddaughters had me.
 We share the same birthday, JR and I. Both born on Halloween, exactly 100 years apart.
-I never knew him, but obviously there was quite a bit of family lore about him, going from fugitive felon to decent folk and all.
+I never knew him, but obviously there was quite a bit of family lore about him, going from fugitive felon to decent, respectable folk.
 All that I have described is true, and I have the newspaper articles to prove it.

 When I was five, my dad took me shooting.
 Never mind the good ol’ .22 bolt-action or target pistol, we have a perfectly good .38 on hand, by golly.
 I still remember holding that revolver in front of me, with my dad’s hands over mine.
 I even remember closing my eyes as we pulled the trigger and hearing the satisfying report.
 Somehow I ended up with a few powder marks on my fingers.
 It was awesome.

-God, how I wanted that .38 though!
+God, how I wanted that .38 though.
 It would haunt my dreams.
-But I knew my mama, and I knew that this would take time.
+But I knew my mama and I knew that this would take time.
 I began a years-long campaign.
 We had a few conversations and we each let the other know exactly how we felt about that revolver.
 It was always said that I would one day inherit it, just not now.
 I could visit the relative and shoot JR’s revolver anytime I wanted.
-Poor comfort though, he lived three hours away.
+That was little comfort though, he lived three hours away.

-How could she do this!
+How could she do this?
 She didn’t shoot, she didn’t like guns.
 If she wanted someone to hold onto it, why not me, her oldest son?
 Why some cousin?
 The rest of the family will think I’m some sort of mental deviant!
 It is my birthright!
-I know I’m sounding like a millennial here, but dang, the years ticked by into adulthood.
-But I kept playing it cool.
-So after our initial stern (not quite heated) yet civil conversations, I decided passive finesse was the avenue to go.
+I know I’m probably sounding like a millennial here, but the years ticked by into adulthood.
+I kept playing it cool.
+So after our initial stern (not quite heated) yet civil conversations about it, I decided passive finesse was the way to go.

 Every birthday, every Christmas season, she would ask what I wanted and I would casually reply that I’d love to have a Colt Police Positive chambered in .38 Special.
 No more and no less than that was my reply.
 She’d grin and shrug it off, and I’d get a book or DVD box set of everything Fess Parker was ever in.